 The first example is to know if there are changes in product demand.
 Knowing which products (or keywords) converted previously provides valuable insight.
 Quickly spotting changes in demand to turn on/off ad spend and make inventory/purchasing decisions:

-During times of rapid change it is imperative to learn as much as we can about how traffic patterns change clients’ behavior.
+During times of rapid change, it is imperative to learn as much as we can about how traffic patterns change clients’ behaviors.